 The QTAC 75UHP uses Ultra High Pressure technology on a fire skid unit built specifically for use in UTVs and pick-up trucks.
 It is capable of 6.7GPM at 1,200psi.

-$300 - $350 flat rate shipping charge to any commercial address in the contiguous U.S. Does not include additional services such as a liftgate or residential delivery.
+$350 - $400 flat rate shipping charge to any commercial address in the contiguous U.S., depending on location.
+Does not include additional services such as a liftgate or residential delivery.

 The QTAC 75UHP (Ultra-High-Pressure) UHP fire skid unit provides significant fire suppression in a compact, affordable and highly effective package.
 Utilizing pump technology first developed by the U.S. Air Force, the QTAC 75UHP applies water—or water and A Foam—at 1,200 psi and 6.7 GPM, enabling just over 11 minutes of continuous firefighting on one 75-gallon tank of water.

 Like all QTAC models, the 75UHP fire skid unit is built entirely of impact resistant, non-corrosive copolymer material, and uses only the highest quality components.
 The UHP pump is coupled with a 2.5-gallon foam cell, manual Hannay hose reel and an 8-horsepower, electric start Honda engine.